DavidBrunow/brunow.org/Sources/BrunowOrg/Documentation.docc/Posts/2024/04-22-how-i-like-to-use-danger.md

 * I don't like to mix tooling and my app's dependencies
 * I don't always want to use SPM
 * I don't want to re-build Danger on every run
 * The recommended approach is invasive to my project, requiring me to add a folder that will not be used
-* Due to the invasive nature of the recommended approach, applying the same Danger configurations across multiple repos, and keeping those configurations in sync, creates a lot of manual overhead
+* Due to the invasive nature of the recommended approach, applying the same Danger configurations across multiple repos, and keeping those configurations in sync, it creates a lot of manual overhead
 * I like pre-built binaries

 What I want is a pre-built executable for the Danger Swift runner, and a